-The raw drinking water supply is surface water from the New Jersey American Water - Homestead System is a public community water system consisting of 2 wells in the Potomac-Raritan-Magothy Aquifer (PRM).
+New Jersey American Water - Western is a public community water system consisting of one surface water intake and 42 active wells, including 5 seasonal wells.
+This system's source water comes from the Potomac-Raritan-Magothy aquifer system (upper, middle and lower), the Delaware River, the Mount Laurel-Wenonah aquifer and the Englishtown aquifer system.
 Learn more about local waterways at https://mywaterway.epa.gov/.